 Prepaid Farm Supplies.
 Generally, if you use the cash method of accounting and your prepaid farm supplies are more than 50% of your other deductible farm expenses, your deduction for those supplies may be limited.
 Prepaid farm supplies include expenses for feed, seed, fertilizer, and similar farm supplies not used or consumed during the year.
 They also include the cost of poultry that would be allowable as a deduction in a later tax year if you were to (a) capitalize the cost of poultry bought for use in your farm business and deduct it ratably over the lesser of 12 months or the useful life of the poultry and (b) deduct the cost of poultry bought for resale in the year you sell or otherwise dispose of it.
 If the limit applies, you can deduct prepaid farm supplies that do not exceed 50% of your other deductible farm expenses in the year of payment.
 You can deduct the excess only in the year you use or consume the supplies (other than poultry, which is deductible as explained above).
 For exceptions and more details on these rules, see Pub.
+225.

 You can deduct the actual expenses of running your car or truck, or take the standard mileage rate.
-You must use actual expenses if you did not own the vehicle or if you used more than one vehicle simultaneously in your business (such as in fleet operations).
+You may use the standard mileage rate even if you lease your vehicle.
+You must use actual expenses if you used more than one vehicle simultaneously in your business (such as in fleet operations).

-If you deduct actual expenses, include on line 12 the business portion of expenses for gasoline, oil, repairs, insurance, tires, license plates, etc. Show depreciation on line 16 and rent or lease payments on line 26a.
+If you deduct actual expenses:

+- Include on line 12 the business portion of expenses for gasoline, oil, repairs, insurance, tires, license plates, etc., and - Show depreciation on line 16 and rent or lease payments on line 26a.

-If you choose to take the standard mileage rate, you cannot deduct depreciation or your actual operating expenses.
-To take the standard mileage rate, multiply the number of business miles by 31.5 cents a mile.
+If you choose to take the standard mileage rate, you cannot deduct depreciation, rent or lease payments, or your actual operating expenses.
+To take the standard mileage rate, multiply the number of business miles by 32.5 cents a mile.
 Add to this amount your parking fees and tolls, and enter the total on line 12.